 Mind map your skills and experience

-It is now time for you to note down all of the skills and experience you can offer your prospective employer.
+Now is the moment to catalog all the skills and experiences you can provide to your potential employer.

 Think about what you will be asked about

 It’s essential to put yourself in the interviewer’s shoes and anticipate potential questions.
 Although it’s impossible to predict every question or topic, it’s worthwhile to consider probable discussion points and the types of examples you might be asked to provide.